 Learn how to structure your paper for publication.
 IEEE has put together some tips and best practices for what should be included in your conference paper.

 Your paper title should be specific, concise, and descriptive.
 Avoid using unnecessary words such as “new” or “novel”.
 Include keywords that will help a reader find your paper.

-Your abstract should provide a concise summary of the research conducted, the conclusions reached, and the potential implications of those conclusions.
+Provide a concise summary of the research conducted.
+Include the conclusions reached and the potential implications of those conclusions.
 Your abstract should also:

 - Consist of a single paragraph up to 250 words, with correct grammar and unambiguous terminology.

 - Be self-contained.
 No abbreviations, footnotes, references, or mathematical equations.

 - Highlight what is unique in your work.

 - Include 3-5 keywords or phrases that describe the research to help readers find your paper.